ImgBotApp/InternetNL/detail/web/tls/compression/verdict/bad_en.md

-Your web server offers support for TLS compression, which is *not* secure.
+Your web server supports TLS compression, which is *not* secure.